install_requires vs requirements files#

 install_requires=[ 'A>=1', 'B>=2' ]

-It may also be known that project A follows semantic versioning, and that v2 of „A“ will indicate a break in compatibility, so it makes sense to not allow v2:
+It may also be known that project „A“ introduced a change in its v2 that breaks the compatibility of your project with v2 of „A“ and later, so it makes sense to not allow v2:

 install_requires=[ 'A>=1,<2', 'B>=2' ]

 It is not considered best practice to use

 dependencies to specific versions, or to specify sub-dependencies